FREVA-CLINT/freva-deployment/docs/deployment/TuiHowto.md

 ![](_static/tui_solr.png)

-1. The host name where the solr server should be installed.
+1. The host name where the freva-rest server should be installed.
 This should be a single host name.
 1. Tick this box (`<SPACE>`) if you want to delete any pre existing databrowser data.
 1. Select how much memory you want to allocate for the databrowser server process.
-1. Select the port the databrowser server is running on.
+1. Select the port the freva-rest server is running on.
 1. Set the path where the permanent database data should be stored.
    By default, this is set to `/opt/freva/<project_name>/freva_rest_service`.
 1. If you want to customise the installation process you can set the path to a custom ansible playbook here.
 If this is set then the deployment will use this playbook instead of the default playbook that ships with the system.
 Leave blank for default behaviour.
+1. URL of the openid-connect service that manages the user authentication
+1. Client name of the openid-connect service, defaults to `freva`.
+1. Client secret of the open-connect service, you can leave this blank if the client doesn't require any secrets.
+1. Set the path to the `python3.4+` binary, this should be set if the python binary is not part of the `$PATH` variable.
 1. Set the user name that should execute the container commands, defaults to root.
 Leave blank if no special user is needed.
-1. Set the path to the `python3.4+` binary, this should be set if the python binary is not part of the `$PATH` variable.
 1. Set the login user name for the remote machine.

 > ``💡`` Press CTRL+f for *f*urther information on each configuration item.